tarantool/cartridge-cli/examples/getting-started-app/README.md

 Ran 2 tests in 0.021 seconds, 2 successes, 0 failures
 OK
 ```
-You can also check the code coverage of the tests via `luacov`.
+You can also use `luacov` to check the code coverage of the tests.

-Install `luacov` with
+Install `luacov`:

 ``` bash
 getting-started-app $ tarantoolctl rocks install luacov
 ```

-Run luatest with `--coverage` option
+Run `luatest` with the `--coverage` option:

 ``` bash
 getting-started-app $ .rocks/bin/luatest --coverage
 ```
-Generate report with
+Generate a report:

 ``` bash
 getting-started-app $ .rocks/bin/luacov .
 ```

-Show summary with
+Show a summary:

 ``` bash
 getting-started-app $ grep -A999 '^Summary' luacov.report.out
 ```

-Do not forget to clean up previous reports before generatig new ones with
+Do not forget to clean up the previous reports before generating new ones:

 ``` bash
 getting-started-app $ rm -f luacov.*.out*
 ```

-If you want to get deeper understanding of `luatest` module, look [here](https://github.com/tarantool/luatest/)